stolostron/rhacm-docs/manage_applications/deployment_rollout.md

-# Deploying application resources with a rolling update
+# Managing deployables with a rolling update

 If you want to roll out an update for a subscription to your managed clusters, you can configure the deployment to occur on only a percentage of your managed clusters at a time.
 When the deployment on those clusters is successful, the deployment is rolled out incrementally to the remaining clusters.